This post may contain affiliate links. Please read our disclosure policy.

 The ingredient list for this Tuna Salad Sandwich recipe is short and simple.

 - Tuna – The type of tuna you use does matter a little bit.
-I use an Albacore tuna packed in water and prefer to use it in a can, drained thoroughly.
-You can use tuna in a pouch, as well, or another preferred type of tuna but be sure it’s packed in water, not oil.
+I use a white Albacore tuna.
+I prefer to use canned tuna, packed in water and drained thoroughly.
+You can use tuna in a pouch, as well, or another preferred type of water-packed tuna but be sure it’s not oil-packed tuna.
+The key is to drain it really well so your tuna salad stays creamy, not watery.
 Leftover ahi tuna from your sushi dinner can also be cooked and used in your tuna salad.

 - Carrots – You’ll want your carrots finely chopped so to make that easier, I buy the matchstick cut or shredded carrots and then chop them up from there.

 - Celery – Be sure your celery is fresh and washed free of grit.
-Chop finely like you do the carrots.
+Chop finely like you do the carrots for a little crunch.

-- Parsley – More for color but parsley is also loaded with health benefits.
+- Parsley – More for color but fresh parsley is also loaded with health benefits.
+You can also add your favorite fresh herbs like chopped tarragon, fresh dill, fresh thyme or fresh basil.

 How To Make Tuna Salad